-In standby mode, press and hold the key to switch between frequency (VFO) mode and channel (MR) mode.
+In standby mode, press [VFO/MR] key to switch between frequency (VFO) mode and channel (MR) mode.

 These two modes have different functions and are often confused.

 Frequency Mode (VFO): Used for a temporary frequency assignment, such as a test frequency or quick field programming if permitted.